SFFAI-AIKT/AIKT-Natural_Language_Processing/README.md

 # AIKT-Natural_Language_Processing

 This repository is a sub branch of AI Knowledge Tree, mainly focus on Natural Language Processing.
 You can change this repository by pulling request.
 If you have any question, please free to contact with [EriC.
-MA](mailto:cong.ma@nlpr.ia.ac.cn)
+MA](https://ericongma.github.io/).